 - No admission may be charged under any guise.
 Fundraising is not permitted on Library premises with the exception that books related to author talks and book signings may be sold.

 - Groups engaging the meeting rooms may be charged a fee sufficient to defray the costs of equipment use, cleaning, etc. Fees and rates (listed on the Meeting Room Application) shall be set by the Director and may be waived at the discretion of the Director.
+In person payments will not be accepted without a copy of the invoice.
 Payment must be received one week before the event.

 - The Anne Louise Davis Room will be set up with one head table and 50 chairs.
 Groups making changes to this layout must put the room back in order at the end of their meeting.
 Groups needing additional furniture must indicate this when making application; chairs and tables will be provided.
 Each group will be responsible for doing their own setup unless they have requested custodial setup.
 Groups using additional custodial assistance during a meeting will be charged for time.
 The Library reserves the right to divide the Anne Louise Davis Room when necessary, but will make every effort not to inconvenience any group.